Reposition Drugs. De-Risk Trials.

 Why This Approach Is Different

-Most health tests look at one thing—your DNA, or your microbiome, or a blood panel.
+Most biomarker approaches look at one layer—genomics, or the microbiome, or a single assay.
 Each gives a partial view.
-We combine all of them, and the result isn't just additive—it's exponentially more accurate.
+We integrate them, and the result isn't just additive—it's exponentially more accurate at separating responders from non-responders.

 • Multiple biological layers, not just one: Gut microbiome, metabolites, proteins, and genetics analyzed together reveal patterns no single test can detect